-Among the potential celestial impact hazards are the potential the effects of large masses affecting the Earth's atmosphere or surface.
+Among the potential celestial impact hazards are the potential effects of large masses affecting the Earth's atmosphere or surface.
 Most such forces are extraterrestrial in origin-meteors or meteorites that were originally asteroids or comets from elsewhere in the solar system-but consideration also needs to be given to the crashing of human space vehicles and artificial satellites.

 Meteors burn up in the atmosphere, but may cause strong winds and explosive blast forces when striking the Earth's surface.
-It must be emphasized that even in cases where a large meteor does not actually strike our planet's surface, the explosive energies from its impact upon the many layers of atmosphere can create an intense heat and blast area, along with very strong winds, and can release more energy than even the largest nuclear bombs.
+Even when a large meteor does not actually strike our planet's surface, the explosive energies from its impact upon the many layers of atmosphere can create an intense heat and blast area, along with very strong winds, and can release more energy than even the largest nuclear bombs.
 Meteorites are physical objects that have at least partially survived their plunge through the atmosphere and then strike the Earth's surface.
 Space vehicles and satellites occasionally fall to Earth, causing a state of heightened alert as information about its decaying orbit is gathered and tracked.
-Bolide events occur when a large meteor hits the atmosphere with such force that it violently flares up, often with an accompanying sonic boom, and literally appears as a giant fireball, explosion, or bright pulse of light as it continues to plunge toward the ground.
-In Michigan, the most likely impact is upon communication and utility networks and the extensive human and technological infrastructure system that rely upon them.
+Bolide events occur when a large meteor hits the atmosphere with such force that it violently flares up, often with an accompanying sonic boom, and literally appears as a giant fireball, explosion, or bright pulse of light.
+In Michigan, the most likely impact is upon communication and utility networks and the extensive human and technological infrastructure systems that rely upon them.